Is World War III Likely In 2026? Beyond The Headlines on Flashpoints, Triggers, and Guardrails [Part-1]

 “Nuclear risk” Higher alert postures, weaker predictability Deterrence works until it fails fast New START expiry Feb 5, 2026; sharper alert messaging

-“Economic spillover” Sanctions, shipping shock, debt and inflation spikes Markets can force political escalation Red Sea risk premiums and freight shocks
+“Economic spillover” Sanctions, shipping shocks, debt increases, and inflation spikes are all contributing factors.
+Markets can force political escalation Red Sea risk premiums and freight shocks

 “Periphery shocks” Precedent events in Latin America, state fragility Norm erosion makes crises harder to contain Venezuela capture legality debate, asset freezes